-Your immediate family is defined as including your spouse, domestic partner, parents, children, children of a domestic partner, grandparents, siblings, grandchildren, brother-in-law, sister-in-law, father-in-law, mother-in-law, son-in-law, daughter-in-law, legal guardian, or another person who stands in place of a parent.
+Your immediate family is defined as including your spouse, parents, children, grandparents, siblings, grandchildren, brother-in-law, sister-in-law, father-in-law, mother-in-law, son-in-law, daughter-in-law, legal guardian, or another person who stands in place of a parent.

 Upon death or retirement, with 10 years of state service, you or your estate will receive a payment equivalent to one-fourth of the value of accrued but unused sick leave, up to a maximum of 240 hours.
 Payment is based upon your rate of compensation at the time of retirement or death.
 This payment eliminates all of your sick leave credit.
 If you retire, payment will be made to you one time only.
 If you return to state service after payment has been made, you can accrue and use sick leave as before, but cannot receive a payment for the unused sick leave at the time of a subsequent retirement.

 Bargaining unit employees should refer to their respective collective bargaining agreement for the specific provisions on sick leave.

 You may also transfer accrued sick leave from one state agency to another, provided the time between separation and reappointment does not exceed 10 years.
 Official verification of prior public service employment dates and sick leave balances that are known must be submitted to the Operations section of Human Resources.